zixianggao845-source/PETDET_test/README.md

 ## 2 Training Experiments
 Download the code from GitHub and unzip it in the terminal, then install the above-mentioned interpreter package.
+The model was trained on the HRSC2016 and DOTA v1.0 datasets.
 | Dataset | PETDet training config | Main setting |
 |---|---|---|
 | HRSC2016 | `PETDet/experiments/ablation/serial_rot_scale_aclrpn_striphead_hrsc.py` | CEGA parallel branch, ACL-RPN, StripHead, 72 epochs |